Skip to main content

 octavus_skill_runExecute a pre-built script from a skillAll skills

-octavus_code_runExecute arbitrary Python/Bash codeStandard skills only
+octavus_code_runExecute arbitrary Python/Bash codeSandbox skills (standard) only

-octavus_file_writeCreate files in the sandboxStandard skills only
+octavus_file_writeCreate files in the sandboxSandbox skills (standard) only

-octavus_file_readRead files from the sandboxStandard skills only
+octavus_file_readRead files from the sandboxSandbox skills (standard) only

 The LLM learns about available skills through system prompt injection and can use these tools to interact with skills.